u5197140705-commits/dbus_porting_BA/dbus_porting_summary.md

 ---

 The DBus driver has been successfully ported to the Zephyr RTOS environment, with key functionalities adapted to Zephyr's primitives and architectural patterns.
+The SPI abstraction layer now includes asynchronous receive capabilities, timeout mechanisms, and enhanced error reporting.

-The next step would be to implement the detailed unit tests as outlined in the previous plan.
+The next step would be to implement comprehensive end-to-end unit tests to verify the full integration and functionality of the ported DBus driver and the SPI abstraction layer on the target hardware.
 >>>>>>> REPLACE
 </diff>
 </apply_diff>